 The Center for Sustainability is a vital auxiliary unit with the College of Agriculture, Food and Environmental Sciences (CAFES).
 The primary goal of the Center is to assist the college in its goal to prepare leaders in sustainability through education, research, outreach, and through modeling sustainability through its operations.

-Claire Balint is the Interim Director for the Center for Sustainability.
+Claire Balint is the Director of the Center for Sustainability.
 She received her undergraduate and graduate degrees in Integrative Biology from U.C.
-Berkeley, specializing in population ecology and insect physiology.
-She has also taught and conducted research at the Smithsonian Environmental Research Center in MD, the Marine Biological Laboratory in Woods Hole, MA, and the Center for Insect Science at the University of Arizona, Tucson.
-Since joining CAFES, Claire has learned that agriculture is in a unique position at the crossroads of science, technology, policy, and business, and has been impressed by the opportunities it presents.
-Claire is committed to helping Cal Poly's students gain the skills and knowledge they need to meet today's cross-disciplinary challenges.
+Berkeley, specializing in ecology, eco-physiology, neuroethology, and biomechanics.
+She has taught and conducted research at the Smithsonian Environmental Research Center in MD, the Marine Biological Laboratory in Woods Hole, MA, and the Center for Insect Science at the University of Arizona, Tucson.
+Since joining CAFES, Claire has been committed to fostering interdisciplinary Learn by Doing opportunities in sustainable agriculture, with a holistic approach to the 'triple bottom line' - environmental, social and economic sustainability.
+Claire is thrilled to be part of the Cal Poly community and is devoted to helping Cal Poly's students gain the skills and knowledge they need to meet today's most pressing challenges.

 Hunter Francis, Founder